solidusio/solidus_starter_frontend/docs/development.md

 require 'solidus_starter_frontend/factories'
 ```

+### Running the extension in development

+In order to run the extension, you can either 1) run the sandbox script to
+generate the sandbox app or 2) add the extension as a gem in a Rails app.

 ### Running the sandbox

+The sandbox script uses the `solidus_starter_frontend:install` generator to
+install the frontend.
+This is useful when you want to ensure that the generator
+is working.

 To run this extension in a sandboxed Solidus application, you can run
 `bin/sandbox`.
 The path for the sandbox app is `./sandbox` and `bin/rails` will
 forward any Rails commands to `sandbox/bin/rails`.